a pastry bag fitted with the No.234 grass or hair tip

 Cut and assemble the cake on a 13-by-9-inch cake board according to the diagram, using American Buttercream frosting to adhere the cake pieces together.
+(Click the link at the bottom of the recipe for the diagram).
 Frost the entire cake with a thin and even coating of American Buttercream.
 Refrigerate so the frosting can set, about 1 hour.

 Dye the remaining American Buttercream using gel food coloring in the color you would like your dog to be.
 Place into a pastry bag fitted with a large grass tip and pipe "fur" all over the cake.
 Roll the white fondant into two 2-inch discs.
 Roll the black fondant into two small balls, then flatten each slightly and place 1 into the center of each white disc (adhere with a dab of water).
 Stick to the cake where you want to place the eyes.
 Make a teardrop with a 2-inch round of the black fondant, pinching to create nostrils; stick to the cake.
 Finish with an oval shape with the pink fondant, using the back of a paring knife to create a center line in the tongue' stick to the cake board coming from the dog's mouth.